liberatix/automaton-core/src/automaton/examples/network/extended_node/proposal.md

   * A state storing <hash, block> is used by every peer to represent the blockchain.

 Block validation and state synchronization:
  1. Check if hash satisfies difficulty.
-If doesn't, ignore it.
+If it doesn't, ignore it.
  2. Check if hash is in the tree, if it is, ignore it.
  3. Check if prev hash is present in the chain/ tree.
   1. If prev hash is the top, add the new block to the top.
 See if there are orphan blocks that are